mdolab/pygeo/paper/paper.md

 For example, wing twist variables can be defined as rotations of the control points about a reference axis that runs along the wing.
 \autoref{fig:FFD_DV} shows a few common planform design variables for an aircraft wing.

-Design variables formulated from groupings of FFD control points often exhibit ill conditioning.
+Design variables formulated from groupings of FFD control points often exhibit ill conditioning [@Wu2022b].
-To alleviate this, a parameterization based on singular value decomposition is also possible within pyGeo [@Wu2022b].
+To alleviate this, a parameterization based on singular value decomposition is also possible within pyGeo.

 ![Examples of common wing planform design variables.\label{fig:FFD_DV}](ffd_dvs.pdf)